 The pandemic-induced reality and reuniting of the sisters also inspired Moore and Davis’ newest collection, which launched on Friday, March 5.
 The collection is inspired by the outdoor, masked events everyone became familiar with at the — hopefully — few gatherings attended throughout the pandemic.

-The sisters started working on the collection as soon as everything shut down while they were stuck in quarantine together.
-But, finally, working together.
+The sisters started on the collection as soon as everything shut down while they were stuck in quarantine.
+But they were, finally, working together.

 “This new collection is really close to our hearts, I would say,” Moore said.
 “It’s the first time we’ve been back in the same city and to be able to design together.”

 Moore said they hope to continue to build a bigger base of people.
 They are even expanding into custom and bridal designs this year.
-They also plan to bring more people onto the Rivertree project once COVID-19 restrictions loosen and more businesses open up.
+The sisters also plan to bring more people onto the Rivertree project once COVID-19 restrictions loosen and more businesses open up.

 “I think after last year, it’s like, ‘OK, let’s get the show on the road,’” Moore said.